Sunday, May 9, 2021

 If not for wretched Orestes’ madness,

-Pylades would not be seen as a paragon of love
+Pylades would not be seen as a paragon of love.

-If Euryalus had not fallen in battle with the Rutulians,
+If Euryalus had not fallen in battle against the Rutulians, Nisus would have no glory.

-Just like gold bubbles up from the smelter’s furnace
+Just like gold bubbles up from the smelter’s furnace,

 Faith also must endure a tribulation.